-▶ In relation to the area of potential establishment: Based on the area assessed previously as being suitable for establishment, identify and describe the area that is not under protected cultivation where additional abiotic factors that can affect establishment are favorable.
-Describe how this affects the area identified where hosts, suitable habitats and other essential species are present.
+- ▶ In relation to the area of potential establishment: Based on the area assessed previously as being suitable for establishment, identify and describe the area that is not under protected cultivation where additional abiotic factors that can affect establishment are favorable.
+Describe how this affects the area identified where hosts, suitable habitats and other essential species are present. - ▶ In relation to its suitability: how similar are other abiotic factors that would affect pest establishment in the area of potential establishment to those in the current area of distribution?
+Evaluate the extent to which the abiotic factors are suitable in the area of potential establishment. - Competition and natural enemies - ▶ In relation to the area of potential establishment: identify and describe any locations where the area suitable for establishment previously identified is likely to be altered due to competition and natural enemies. - ▶ In relation to its suitability: Evaluate how likely is it that establishment will occur despite competition from existing species, and/or despite natural enemies already present.